 Dumas and others

 The painting Het kwaad is banaal (Evil is Banal) by Marlene Dumas shows a portrait of a young white woman (herself), looking both tempting as well as sinister.
 The title is taken from the controversial philosophy on the banality of evil by the political philosopher Hannah Arendt.
-Also, there are works by Brook Andrew, Anna Boghiguian, Sarah Charlesworth, Chto Delat, Constant, Michal Heiman, Asger Jorn, Gülsün Karamustafa, Erzen Shkololli, and Erwin Thomasse.
+Also, there are works by Brook Andrew, Anna Boghiguian, Chto Delat, Constant, Michal Heiman, Asger Jorn, Patricia Kaersenhout, Gülsün Karamustafa, Stijn Peeters, Ustad Salam, Mohammed Tamim Sahaebjada, Erzen Shkololli and Erwin Thomasse.

 75 years of freedom